We are grateful to partner with the following organizations:

 Community Action Board of Santa Cruz County Inc., CAB

-The Community Action Board provides services including, but not limited to: the Day Workers Center, and the Santa Cruz County Immigration Project.
-Welcoming Network is part of the Thriving Immigrants Collaborative that CAB hosts.
+The Community Action Board provides services including, but not limited to: the Day Workers Center and the Santa Cruz County Immigration Project.
+The Welcoming Network is part of the Thriving Immigrants Collaborative that CAB hosts.

 Rice Plus Project